Adjunct Bios P-R

 Marcos A. Quinones, LCSW recently completed a secondary masters degree of science in neuroscience at Columbia University.
 Marcos uses his knowledge of neuroscience in private practice where he has treated adults with organic mental health disorders for 12 years.
 Marcos' professional interests lie in using evidenced based practices to help clients reduce stress/cortisol levels in their bodies, while helping the client develop a range of resilience factors.

-Carlette Marie Quinto, LMSW, is an adjunct lecturer and off site field instructor at NYU Silver School of Social Work.
-She is currently a clinical supervisor and oversees the restorative justice programming for the misdemeanor alternative to incarceration and sentencing at Manhattan Justice Opportunities, a project of the Center for Court Innovation.
-For over a decade, her career has primarily focused on providing systems-involved youth and adults trauma-informed services, including individual therapy, facilitating psycho-educational groups, and coordination of services.
+Carlette Marie Quinto is an adjunct assistant professor and off site practicum supervisor at NYU Silver School of Social Work.
+Carlette joined the Center for Justice Innovation, formerly Center for Court Innovation in 2016 and has been in various positions and is currently the Clinical Supervisor at Midtown Community Court, a project of the Center.
+For over a decade her work has focused on providing systems-involved youth and adults trauma-informed services, including individual counseling, facilitating psycho-educational groups, restorative justice support circles and harm circles, and coordination of services.
 Carlette strives to work with individuals and communities using restorative justice practices and anti-racist social work practices.
-She also has experience working with adolescents and adults with co-occurring disorders, substance use, addiction and eating disorders through a collaborative and a holistic approach.